What is an eligible business type?

 Does a business have to take both the job creation award and capital investment rebate?

-No. However, the business will need to create at least 10 new permanent full-time jobs in two years and invest at least $500,000 within one year.
+No. However, the business will need to create at least 10 new permanent full-time jobs in two years in the Twin Cities metropolitan area (versus 5 new permanent full-time jobs in Targeted Population projects) and invest at least $500,000 in real property within one year in the Twin Cities metropolitan area (versus $250,000 in real property in Targeted population projects).
 These levels may be higher as outlined in the business subsidy agreement.
 The program benefits are capped at $1 million for most projects, with $500,000 representing the maximum job creation award and capital investment rebate.
 Regardless of whether a business chooses one benefit or another, prevailing wage requirements apply.

 May some projects receive more than $1 million?

 Yes.
-Projects that involve at least 200 new jobs and $25 million in capital investment may receive up to $2 million ($1 million job creation award and $1 million capital investment rebate).
+Projects that involve at least 200 new permanent full-time jobs in the Twin Cities metropolitan area and at least 75 new permanent full-time jobs in Greater Minnesota and $25 million in capital investment may receive up to $2 million ($1 million job creation award and $1 million capital investment rebate).
 Although personal property like equipment and fixtures may be included as part of the $25 million, the capital investment rebate only applies to real property improvements.

 All jobs created through the program must be new permanent full-time jobs.
 What is a new permanent full-time job?